Paul-Wortmann/Grume/Readme.md

 Compiling under Ubuntu:
 -----------------------
 Make sure you have all the relevant dependencies installed.
-The dependencies required are the SDL2 development libraries as well as OpenGL and Glew.
+The dependencies required are the SDL2 development libraries as well as OpenGL, Glew and Physfs.
 To install development libraries you could use the commands below:

 - sudo apt-get install libsdl2-dev